 The money to fund a year's estimated costs for the VNB Rebate Programs is transferred by MTA to MTA Bridges and Tunnels during the State fiscal year.
-The 2020-2021 VNB Rebate Programs will be implemented as specified herein only for such periods during which both (a) MTA's total financial responsibility, net of State actions or available offsets, does not exceed \$7 million for the 2020-2021 SIR Rebate and VNB Commercial Rebate Programs and (b) the State provides (i) at least \$7 million for the 2020-2021 SIR Rebate Program and VNB Commercial Rebate Program and (ii) the State and Outer Borough Transportation Account provide such additional funds as are necessary (currently estimated to be \$12.8 million) to keep the effective post-rebate SIR E-ZPass toll at \$5.50 while tolls are collected only in the Staten Island-bound direction by setting the rebate at \$1.38 for Staten Island Residents with three or more trips per month and at \$1.76 for Staten Island Residents with less than three trips per month, or to keep the effective toll at \$2.75 when split tolling is implemented by setting the rebate at \$0.69 for Staten Island Residents with three or more trips per month and at \$0.88 for Staten Island Residents with less than three trips per month under the 2020-2021 SIR Rebate Program.
-MTA shall apply the \$12.8 million of additional funds provided by the State as necessary to provide a \$1.38 rebate for Staten Island Residents with three or more trips per month while tolls are collected only in the Staten Island-bound direction and a \$0.69 rebate when split tolling is implemented, and a \$1.76 rebate for Staten Island Residents with less than three trips per month while tolls are collected only in the Staten Island-bound direction and a \$0.88 rebate when split tolling is implemented.
-If, as a result of unexpected toll transaction activity, MTA Bridges and Tunnels estimates that such MTA and State funds allocated to MTA for the 2020-2021 VNB Rebate Programs, net of offsets, will be insufficient to fund the 2020-2021 VNB Commercial Rebate Program for the full program year, MTA Bridges and Tunnels may reduce the rebate amount under such program to a percentage that is forecast to be payable in full for the remainder of the program year with the available funds.
-However, in the event that such MTA, State and Outer Borough Transportation Account funds allocated to MTA for the 2020-2021 VNB Rebate Programs are fully depleted at any time during the 2020-2021 VNB Rebate Programs annual period, the 2020-2021 VNB Rebate Programs will cease and Staten Island residents will be charged the applicable resident discount toll and trucks and other commercial vehicles will be charged the applicable NYCSC E-ZPass toll for the VNB.
+The 2021-2022 VNB Rebate Programs will be implemented as specified herein only for such periods during which both (a) MTA's total financial responsibility, net of State actions or available offsets, does not exceed \$7 million for the 2021-2022 SIR Rebate and VNB Commercial Rebate Programs and (b) the State provides (i) at least \$7 million for the 2021-2022 SIR Rebate Program and VNB Commercial Rebate Program, and (ii) the State provides such additional funds as are necessary to keep the effective post-rebate SIR E-ZPass toll at \$2.95 under the 2021-2022 SIR Rebate Program.
+If, as a result of unexpected toll transaction activity, MTA Bridges and Tunnels estimates that such MTA and State funds allocated to MTA for the 2021-2022 VNB Rebate Programs, net of offsets, will be insufficient to fund the 2021-2022 VNB Commercial Rebate Program for the full program year, MTA Bridges and Tunnels may reduce the rebate amount under such program to a percentage that is forecast to be payable in full for the remainder of the program year with the available funds, as allowed by the February 2021 Board resolution.
+However, in the event that such State funds allocated to MTA for the 2021-2022 VNB Rebate Programs are fully depleted at any time during the 2021-2022 Rebate Programs' annual period, the 2021-2022 VNB Rebate Programs will cease and Staten Island residents will be charged the applicable resident discount toll and trucks and other commercial vehicles will be charged the applicable NYCSC E-ZPass toll for the Verrazzano-Narrows Bridge.

-The VNB Rebate Programs will continue into future years provided that (a) MTA's annual period contribution does not exceed \$7 million, (b) the MTA Board approves a budget that includes MTA's contribution to such program, and (c) the State and Outer Borough Transportation Account provide to MTA funds sufficient for at least half the expenses of each continuing annual period.
+The VNB Rebate Programs will continue into future years provided that (a) MTA's annual period contribution does not exceed \$7 million, (b) the MTA Board approves a budget that includes MTA's contribution to such program, and (c) the State provides to MTA funds sufficient for at least half the expenses of each continuing annual period.